PhaseRush/advent-of-code/README.md

 Part 2 was quite hard, I got quite a few wrong answers before getting it right since there was no test output to try.
 Not a bad problem, but was a bit annoying.

+# 21 [3503/1432]

+Today's day 2 was hard, I was discussing ideas with a friend before coming to the idea of using a quadratic.
+Used Wolfram Alpha to fit the curve to check the answer.

+# 22 [963/523]

+Quite a challenging one, I had to get a hint again.
+Was fun though, saw a minecraft simulation.
+Brute force worked just fine for this small input size (10x10 grid, ~100 bricks)